 Changing it every 6 months would already be too often for non-professionals.

-PRO TIP: Loosen your strings when you are not using your guitars and make sure you put them inside their case and in proper storage conditions.
-If you can afford a guitar rack or stand then that should be much better.
-Don’t expose it to anything that may lead to rusting.
+PRO TIP: Loosen the strings of your guitar when you are not using it, and ensure you store it inside its case in proper conditions.
+If possible, consider investing in a guitar rack or stand for even better storage.
+Avoid exposing it to anything that may cause rust.

 Loosening the strings should be easy on the bridge, neck, and the strings themselves.
-Plus, you get to practice tuning it every time you start a practice or performance session.
+Plus, it gives you the opportunity to practice tuning every time you start a practice or performance session.

 Frequently Asked Questions: